TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 * other - :not(X), :target, :lang

-## Pseduo Elements
+## Pseduo Elements TODO
 Pseudo elements give us a way to interact with

 They have the same specificty as normal elements (0,0,0,1).

+There are a number of useful pseudo-elements that can be utilized in any number of creative ways.

-* `::before` and `::after` allow us to add extra elements onto the page with CSS, instead of HTML.
+* [`::before` and `::after`](https://css-tricks.com/almanac/selectors/a/after-and-before/) allow us to add extra elements onto the page with CSS, instead of HTML.
 Using it to decorate text in various ways is one common use case.

 ~~~html
 <style>